DUI in Pinellas County

 After an arrest for DUI in Pinellas County, FL, you have two issues to resolve.

+First, you should talk with an attorney about the benefits of demanding a formal review hearing to contest the administrative suspension of your driver’s license.
 An attorney can submit your demand for a formal review hearing to the Department of Highway Safety and Motor Vehicle (DHSMV) Bureau of Administrative Reviews (B.A.R.) office in Clearwater and secure your 42-day driving permit.

-Although some people might tell you to waive all your rights by seeking immediate reinstatement of your hardship driving privileges, demanding a formal review hearing is the only way to challenge the administrative suspension to remove it from your driving record.
+Although some people might tell you to waive all your rights by seeking immediate reinstatement of your hardship driving privileges, demanding a formal review hearing is the only way to challenge the administrative suspension and remove it from your driving record.
+Don’t waive your rights to a formal review hearing until after speaking with an experienced DUI attorney about the pros and cons of each approach.

 Second, your attorney can represent you in the criminal court case that will be prosecuted at the Pinellas County Justice Center (“CJC”).
+The goal in the criminal case is avoiding a DUI conviction or getting the entire DUI charge thrown out.

 Effective on January 1, 2019, the South County Traffic Facility closed.
 All criminal traffic cases pending in South County Traffic Court were relocated to the Criminal Justice Center (CJC) Courthouse on 49th Street in Clearwater, FL, as explained in Administrative Order No. 2018-058 PI-CIR.

-In 2023, the rules were changed so that DUI cases are no longer heard at the North County Traffic Court.
+In 2023, the rules were changed again so that DUI cases are no longer heard at the North County Traffic Court.
 All new DUI cases are now funneled to the CJC Courthouse in Clearwater, FL.

 Attorneys for DUI Defense in Pinellas County, FL